MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/best-practices-security.md

 ms.reviewer: bwren
 ---

-# Security best practices in Azure Monitor
+# Security guidelines for Azure Monitor

-Security is one of the most important aspects of any architecture.
-Azure Monitor provides features to employ both the principle of least privilege and defense-in-depth.
-Use the following information to monitor the security of your virtual machines.

-This article describes [Security](/azure/architecture/framework/security/) for Azure Monitor as part of the [Azure Well-Architected Framework](/azure/architecture/framework/).
-The Azure Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
-The framework consists of five pillars of architectural excellence:
+This article provides [Security](/azure/architecture/framework/security/) guidelines for Azure Monitor as part of the [Azure Well-Architected Framework](/azure/architecture/framework/).

-- Reliability
-- Security
-- Cost Optimization
-- Operational Excellence
-- Performance Efficiency

-## Azure Monitor Logs
+The Azure Monitor security guidelines are:

+- Consistent with the the [Microsoft cloud security benchmark (MCSB)](/security/benchmark/azure/overview), which prescribes best practices to help improve the security of workloads, data, and services on Azure and your multi-cloud environment.
+- Based on the [five pillars of the Azure Well-Architected Framework](/azure/architecture/framework/), which are designed to help you build secure, high-performing, resilient, and efficient applications.
+- Designed to help you understand the security features of Azure Monitor and how to configure them to optimize security for various aspects of monitoring scenarios.

+## Log collection and storage

 [!INCLUDE [waf-logs-reliability](includes/waf-logs-security.md)]